-While the city doesn’t have much of a pedestrian culture, the best parks in Miami do give us plenty of reasons to head outdoors.
+Sure—this city doesn’t have much of a pedestrian culture.
+But the best parks in Miami do give us plenty of reasons to head outdoors.
 Our parks are as diverse as our city, offering a variety of ecosystems and environments from the ocean to hammock-enclosed trails and thick mangroves you can paddle right up to.
 Miamians have access to a range of green spaces with eye-catching flora and fauna, fitness trails and all sorts of water-based activities.
-A day in the park is not only one of the best free things to do in Miami, but also makes for a cheap date idea in Miami and is one of the best things to do in Miami with kids.
+A day in the park is not only one of the best free things to do in Miami, but is also one of the best things to do in Miami with kids.
 What’s more, special programs and events at many of the best Miami parks can turn a boring visit into a genuine learning experience for the whole family.
 So, what are you waiting for?

 Best parks in Miami